Skip to main content

 Microdosing a form of medication for anxiety disorders?

 Treatment with psychedelics such as LSD or through magic mushrooms began in Western civilization in the 1950s, reaching a climax in the 1960s.
 Unfortunately, research on these substances was abruptly interrupted 10 years later by politicians.
 Until now, when the psychedelic renaissance is returning.
-Canada, some U.S. states, Australia – therapeutic use of psilocybin is already permitted in these countries.
-The conditions for which magic mushrooms can help are a whole list, one of them being anxiety, depression or post-traumatic stress.

 photo by Freepik